jquant/jai-sdk/docs/get_auth.rst

 ###############################

-First, you'll need and Authorization key to use the backend API.
+First, you'll need an Authorization key to use the backend API.

 To get an Trial version API using the sdk, fill the values with your information: